mattdunn/tworld/README.markdown

 * index.jade
   * same deal about resolving path to js assets as above

+* layout.jade
+  * could this be collapsed into index.jade, given this is a single page web app?

 * assets/js/app.coffee
   * is sample code? delete?